 Lino took a group of Rome newbies to St. Peter’s to try and get in.
 They were closed.

 I took a group shopping.
 The shops along Borgo Pio had 15 – 20 minute lines.
 Ridiculous!
 I picked up a ton of prayer cards and rosaries and got out.

 The group all met back up at the hotel for a 3:00 PM departure.

 We started at Saint Paul Outside the Walls.
 I’ve never seen it so packed.
 Then we headed across town to Saint John Lateran, again, packed!
 We passed the Colosseum before ending at Saint Mary Major.

 Two hours later and our group of 31 had put away 27 bottles of wine.
-I should note that four people did not drink!
-Now that’s a first night!
-There was nothing more that we all wanted to do, than go to bed since we had to be up and out by 4 am.
+I should note that four people did not drink.
+Then it was off to bed since we had to be up by 4 AM.

 We strolled back to the hotel.

-Along the way we realized that all of Poland was already in line and after speaking with security found out that only one entrance would be used!
+Along the way I realized that all of Poland was already in line and, after speaking with security, found out that only one entrance would be used.

 A small group decided they came for the beatification, they were getting to the beatification.

-We got to the hotel at midnight, and started calling all the rooms of those who had left early.
-An hour later, the entire group, minus three, we headed to camp out in line.
+We got to the hotel at midnight, and started calling all the rooms of those who had left dinner early.
+An hour later, the entire group, minus three, were headed to camp out in line.
 It was insane.
 It was late.
 We were tired.
-Some were still drunk.
+Some were still a bit tipsy.
 But, we did what we had to do…